Ziqi-Li/GIS5122/README.md

 | B-               | 80 - 84    | F                | <60        |

 ### Assignments
 There will be six assignments that will be completed over the duration of this course.
-Each assignment will be introduced after the lecture is completed.
-Students will have some time in class to start the assignment and ask any questions, and will be required to work on them after class.

 ### Final Project